+B

-Appendix B: Operators and Symbols
+Operators and Symbols

-This appendix is a glossary of Rust’s syntax, including operators and other symbols that appear by themselves or in the context of paths, generics, trait bounds, macros, attributes, comments, tuples, and brackets.
+This appendix contains a glossary of Rust’s syntax, including operators and other symbols that appear by themselves or in the context of paths, generics, trait bounds, macros, attributes, comments, tuples, and brackets.

 Operators

-The following lists the operators in Rust, an example of how the operator would appear in context, a short explanation, and whether that operator is overloadable.
+The following list contains the operators in Rust, an example of how the operator would appear in context, a short explanation, and whether that operator is overloadable.
 If an operator is overloadable, the relevant trait to use to overload that operator is listed.

 PROD: I’m not sure how to handle this, would it be too big for a table?
 I think some structure with aligned columns would make it a great reference